Thursday, 10 January 2019

 A Vinayagar bas-relief on the left side of the inscription

-The pillar may belongs to old temple
+The pillar may belong to the old temple

 ---OM SHIVAYA NAMA---